NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 You may be asked to provide more detail about your research or to clarify your technical requirements.

 **4. Manage your allocation.**
-When your application has been aproved, a *Research Cloud Project* will be created for you.
+When your application has been approved, a *Research Cloud Project* will be created for you.
 When submitting the request, you have been given the chance to suggest a name (title) for the project.
 If this name was still available, that's what your project will be called.
 You will receive an email confirming everything is ready to go.
 You can now start using your resources allocated to the project.
 {% BgBox info %}